x4e/Blog/002-Breaking-The-Verifier-2/index.md

 HOOK = Some(hook);
 ```

-And thats it...
+And that's it...
 Now any class verified with the split verifier will instantly pass verification.

 You can test this by running [run.sh](https://github.com/x4e/Blog/blob/master/002-Breaking-The-Verifier-2/run.sh).